 Fly Girls is designed as a feeder program to recruit, identify, and foster young talent into the pipeline of the overall National Team program.

 The top U.S. female jumpers are named each fall to the National Team (called the Women's Ski Jumping Team).
 National Team selection criteria is primarily performance-based and is designated as follows: A Team (World Cup); B Team (WC); C Team (World Cup); C Team (COC); and Development Team (national and COC).

 What is Fly Girls Development Camp?

-Each spring, 10-plus rising stars in ski jumping (ages 13-16) will be selected to the Fly Girls program and invited to attend an intensive, five-week summer development camp.
+Each spring, 5-10 rising stars in ski jumping (ages 13-16) will be selected to the Fly Girls program and invited to attend an intensive, two-five-week summer development camp.
 Fly Girls aims to foster the athletic progress of the athlete throughout the entire season.

 Learn More About Camp >>

 What are the goals of the Athlete Development Program?